 The registration schedule is published on the Hill College website and in the Academic Calendar.
 Traditional fall, spring, and summer semester classes are available with 8-week and mini semesters offered during the year.
 Registration includes completion of required forms, preparation of a class schedule, and payment of all tuition and fees.
-Registration can be completed by the student in person or via MyRebel, the online student portal.
+Mandatory advising is required each semester.
+Once a student has met with an Academic Advisor or Success Coordinator in person or via other electronic methods, the student may complete the registration process.